alexislours/crcpedia/tables/NpcEquipRule.md

 **Hashed string**: GlassesTemporarilyCreate u8

-**Notes**: Determines whether villagers will use TempCreate glasses if they don't own any glasses in the PurposeTag
+**Notes**: Determines whether villagers will use TempCreate glasses if they don't own any glasses in the PurposeTag.
+Condition = only if they don't have any other glasses.

 **Versions**: